aws-samples/sagemaker-studio-and-lifecycle-configurations-with-cdk/README.md

 ```shell
 pip install -r requirements-dev.txt
 ```
-5. Run `cdk deploy sagemaker-studio-deployment-toolchain` to deploy the CICD components and create the CodeCommit repository
+4. Run `cdk deploy sagemaker-studio-deployment-toolchain` to deploy the CICD components and create the CodeCommit repository
-6. hit yes to deploy.
+5. hit yes to deploy.
 This operation only needs to be performed when you want to deploy the CICD pipelines, or if you want to update them.
 The deployment of SageMaker studio will be deployed by the CICD pipeline.
-7. Record the output of the remote codecommit endpoint.
+6. Record the output of the repote codecommit endpoint.

-You now need to commit the code to your new repository
+7. You now need to commit the code to your new repository
 8. Disconnect from the GitHub repo and reconnect to CodeCommit
 ```shell
 git remote remove origin